emit-rs/emit/book/src/producing-events/tracing/properties.md

 Attaching additional properties to the span guard is preferrable to adding them through the span's completion.
 When they're on the guard they'll be used even if the function panics.

+Note that adding additional properties to the span guard itself _won't_ make those properties part of any child spans.
+They'll only appear on the parent span containing those properties when it completes.
+To make additional properties ambiently available, see [Context](../logging/context.md#manually).

 ## Capturing complex values

 Properties aren't limited to strings; they can be arbitrarily complex structured values.
 See the following sections and [Value data model](../../reference/events.md#value-data-model) for more details.